Randomization Test for the Specification of Interference Structure: Conclusion

 \section{Conclusion}

-In this study, we developed a novel randomization testing approach for the specification of general exposure mappings in treatment effect models with interference.
+We developed a novel randomization testing approach for the specification of general exposure mappings in treatment effect models with interference.
 Based on the concept of coarseness of exposure mappings, our proposed approach has a fairly broad empirical applicability and enables us to construct model-free test statistics with a good power property.
 As empirical illustrations, we have revisited two existing social network experiments in the literature: one is the data on farmers' insurance adoption studied in \cite{cai2015social} and the other is the data on anti-conflict education programs studied in \cite{paluck2016changing}.
 From the results of the experiments on both datasets, we found that the exposure mapping $E_i(\bm{z}) = \left( z_i, \max_{j \in \mathcal{P}_i} z_j \right)$ has a certain capability to account for the spillover effects.
-These results indicate the usefulness of the proposed method.